Carolyn-Q/Breast-Cancer-Prediction/README.md

 Use machine learning to predict the benignity or malignancy of breast cancer.
 Key steps:
 1. Data cleaning (handling missing values)
 2. Feature selection (using correlation analysis)
-3. Training a random forest model (92% accuracy)
+3. Training a random forest model

 ## Quick Start
 1. Install dependencies: